mramendi/asciidoctor-dita-vale/suggestions/AI/fixing-instructions-AI.md

 ## ExampleBlock

+**AI action plan**
+* Analyse the example block and convert to normal text or a code block as apropriate
+* If the preceding text does not mention an example, add a part such as "as in the following example". as appropriate, maintaining text flow
+* If the example block title contains information absent in the preceding text, add this information to the text, maintaining text flow

+**Detail**

-Example blocks in thee main body can usually be converted to normal text or, when they represent code or commands, to code blocks.
+Example blocks in the main body can usually be converted to normal text or, when they represent code or commands, to code blocks.
 If the preceding text does not make it clear that an example comes next, modify the preceding text to explain it, for example, by adding `See the following example:`

 Note that block titles in example blocks must also be removed.
 Often, the block title is reduntant (such as `Example of` following by a restatement of the previous paragraph).
 If the block title contains additional relevant information, add this information into the preceding text.

 ## NestedSection

+**AI action plan**
+* Determine if the file is an assembly.
+A `:_mod-docs-content-type: assembly` definition means the file is an assembly.
+If no `_mod-docs-content-type` attribute is defined, the file is likely an assembly if it has "assembly" in its name and/or if it has several `include:` directives that include a `[leveloffset=...]` setting.
+* If the file IS an assembly, check if the `:_mod-docs-content-type: assembly` definitionis in the file, if it is not, recommend adding it.
+No other change to an assembly is required for this issue.
+* If the file IS NOT an assembly, recommend splitting subsections into separate modules.

+**Detail**

 If the AsciiDoc file is an assembly, this limitation does not apply.
 An assembly file often, but not always, has `assembly` in its name.
 To comply with the templates, it must have a `:_mod-docs-content-type: assembly` attribute definition at the start of the file.
 If the `NestedSection` error is reported for an assembly, ensure that the `:_mod-docs-content-type: assembly` attribute definition is present.